Empowerment, autonomy and self-support.

 Together, we aim to work on improving learning conditions and conditions that will allow children to access and attend school.

 Goal 4 of the SDGs: Quality Education.

-THF Project aims to ensure that all girls and boys complete primary and secondary education which must be free, fair and good-quality, and which leads to relevant and effective learning outcomes, and that all have access to quality development in the first stage as well as pre-school care and education, so that they are prepared for primary education.
+THF approach aims to ensure that all girls and boys complete primary and secondary education which must be free, fair and good-quality, and which leads to relevant and effective learning outcomes, and that all have access to quality development in the first stage as well as pre-school care and education, so that they are prepared for primary education.

 People's training is the greatest form of empowerment, both in the case of children and in the case of adults.

 It is in present-day education that we find hope for a sustainable future, through education for development and sustainable lifestyles, human rights, gender equality, promoting a culture of peace and non-violence, global citizenship and cultural diversity.

 For children, it is essential to guarantee access to public school, their attendance and evolution in education, giving them the necessary training and equivalences.
 For this reason, attendance at homeless shelters, false "orphanages", as well as in day centers that want to substitute attending Public School, never helps them, it harms them.

 Teach How to Fish's goal is that access to public school as extra-school support, and access to all activities and supplies, is a guaranteed right for ALL CHILDREN, even the poorest.
 In this way, we created the Education Support Program.
 Find out more about the Program here.

 It is also very important to ensure: